 2. Initiate Court Proceedings

 If the executor continues not to communicate with you, you may initiate court proceedings.
 As mentioned, executors must fulfil their duties and engage with beneficiaries regularly.
-If they do not fulfil this duty, they can be called over court.
+If they do not fulfil this duty, they can be called over to court.

 - Not acting in the best interests of the estate